 The semi-regular request from your partner goes something like this: “Why can’t you be more affectionate?”
-Your response, internal of course, is, Why don’t I learn to speak Mandarin?
+Your response, internal of course, is something like, Why don’t I learn to speak Mandarin?
 It would be easier.

 It’s not that you don’t care.
 You love your partner and feel you show it in the ways you know how.
 But obviously, they crave more and you’re stuck because their particular love language of words of affirmation and physical touch might not be one you speak very well.